Ice trade: Commercial applications

 Natural ice became essential to the transportation of perishable foods over the railroads; slaughtering and dressing meat, then transporting it, was much more efficient in terms of freight costs and opened up the industries of the Mid-West, while, as the industrialist Jonathan Armour argued, ice and refrigerator cars "changed the growing of fruits and berries from a gamble...to a national industry".

-Refrigerated ships were also made possible through the ice trade, allowing perishable goods to be exported internationally, first from the U.S. and then from countries such as Argentina and Australia.
+Refrigerated ships were also made possible, allowing perishable goods to be exported internationally, first from the U.S. and then from countries such as Argentina and Australia.
 Early ships had stored their chilled goods along with the main cargo of ice; the first ships to transport chilled meat to Britain, designed by Bate, adapted the railroad refrigerator cars, using ice at either end of the hold and a ventilation fan to keep the meat cool.
-An improved version, invented by James Craven, piped a brine solution through the ice and then the hold to keep the meat cool, and created a drier atmosphere in the hold, preserving the meat better.
+An improved version, invented by James Craven, piped a brine solution through the ice and then the hold.
+This created a drier atmosphere in the hold, preserving the meat better.
 Natural ice was also used in fishing industries to preserve catches, initially in the eastern American fisheries.
 In 1858 the Grimsby fishing fleet began to take ice out to sea with them to preserve their catches; this allowed longer journeys and bigger catches, and the fishing industry became the biggest single user of ice in Britain.

-Natural ice was put to many uses.
 The ice trade enabled its widespread use in medicine in attempts to treat diseases and to alleviate their symptoms, as well as making tropical hospitals more bearable.
 In Calcutta, for example, part of each ice shipment was specially reserved in the city's ice house for the use of the local doctors.
 By the middle of the 19th century, the British Royal Navy was using imported ice to cool the interiors of its ships' gun turrets.
-In 1864, and after several attempts, salmon eggs were finally shipped successfully from Britain to Australia, using natural ice to keep them chilled en route, enabling the creation of the Tasmanian salmon fishery industry.
+In 1864, after several attempts, salmon eggs were finally shipped successfully from Britain to Australia, using natural ice to keep them chilled en route, enabling the creation of the Tasmanian salmon fishery industry.